CyberInt/redux-reset-reducer/README.md

 Creates a higher-order reducer which resets state of base reducer.

-If `initialState` is provided, then state will be reseted to it, otherwise base reducer will be invoked with `undefined` as current state, so it will reset state to its defaults (base reducer must return initial state when passed state is `undefined`).
+If `initialState` is provided, then state will be reset to it, otherwise base reducer will be invoked with `undefined` as current state, so it will reset state to its defaults (base reducer must return initial state when passed state is `undefined`).
 `initialState` can be function, in such a case it will be invoked in order to generate state, based on current state and action.

-If `actionCheck` is action type or array of action types, then state will be reseted when action with one of the provided types occurs.
-If `actionCheck` is function, then state will be reseted when this function returns truthy value, based on current state and action.
+If `actionCheck` is action type or array of action types, then state will be reset when action with one of the provided types occurs.
+If `actionCheck` is function, then state will be reset when this function returns truthy value, based on current state and action.

 ## Comparison with other libraries.
 There are at least two similar projects: [redux-reset](https://github.com/abhiaiyer91/redux-reset) by Abhi Aiyer and [redux-recycle](https://github.com/omnidan/redux-recycle) by Daniel Bugl.
-Both of these projects are good, but provide less flexible and extensive API than redux-reset-state, therefore suppert less amount of usecases, so choose what you need :)
+Both of these projects are good, but provide less flexible and extensive API than redux-reset-state, therefore support less amount of use cases, so choose what you need :)